 “Our hope is that community and police officers will incorporate the recommendations of young people on an individual, cultural, and institutional level so that all people in Kensington and Fairhill can experience safety,” said Creative Praxis founder Nia Eubanks-Dixon.

 We CAN is an interagency partnership funded by the U.S. Department of Justice.
 Since 2018, three local nonprofits—NKCDC, HACE and Impact Services—have been working with community partners and the 24th District Philadelphia Police to build trust, eliminate crime, and advocate for the Fairhill and Kensington communities.
 The collaborative is supported by researchers at Rutgers-Camden.

-“I think we all agree this can’t be a one-and-done event,” Green said. ”How do we change our culture where this is a norm—people respecting the voice of our youth, people talking with them and not just at them.”
+“I think we all agree My Voice Matters can’t be a one-and-done event,” Green said. ”How do we change our culture where this is a norm—people respecting the voice of our youth, people talking with them and not just at them.”